ibm-cloud-docs/discovery-data/backup-restore.md

 ### Mapping multitenant clusters
 {: #backup-mapping}

-With version 4.0.6 or later, if you are restoring a multitenant cluster, you must perform an extra step.
+When restoring data that was backed up from a version earlier than 4.0.6 to version 4.0.6 or later, if you are restoring a multitenant cluster, you must perform an extra step.
 You must create a JSON file that maps the service instance IDs between the backed-up cluster and the cluster where the data is being restored.

 This mapping step is not required if the instance IDs did not change between the back up and restore steps.
 For example, you can skip this step if you are restoring data to the same cluster where it was backed up from or if you are restoring data to a brand new cluster that has no {{site.data.keyword.discoveryshort}} instances.